akashqchem/Machine_Learning_Regression_Models/README.md

 4. Support Vector Regression (SVR): Predicting the mean radius of breast cancer cell nuclei using morphological features.

-5. Decision Tree Regression: (Upcoming) Modeling complex non-linear relationships through hierarchical feature splits.
+5. Decision Tree Regression: predicting the quality of red wines based on their physicochemical features.

 6. Random Forest Regression: (Upcoming) Using ensemble methods for improved regression performance and prediction accuracy.